Wasserstein Conditional Independence Testing: Two-sample independence testing with the Wasserstein distance

 For an example of a suitable concentration inequality, let us mention the following: \begin{prop}[{\cite[Proposition 20]{weed2019sharp}}] Let $(X,d)$ be a Polish metric space, and let $\mu\in\mathcal{P}_{p}(X)$ be a measure supported on a set of diameter at most $D$.
 Let $\mu_{n}$ denote an empirical measure for $\mu$.
 Then,

 \end{prop}

 \begin{rem*} Weed and Bach only state their concentration inequality in the case where $D=1$.
-However the modification of their argument for general diameter is quite routine; for completeness, we rerun the argument with general diameter in Appendix \ref{sec:extras}. \end{rem*} It is also possible to extend the argument for Proposition \ref{prop:concentration} to the case of a measure $\mu$ with unbounded support on a Polish metric space $(X,d)$, at least provided $\mu$ also lies in $\mathcal{P}_{q}(X)$ for some $q>p$. \begin{thm}[$W_{p}$ empirical measure concentration inequality with higher moment bound] Let $(X,d)$ be a Polish metric space with (arbitrary) distinguished point $e\in X$.
-Let $\mu\in\mathcal{P}(X)$ with $\left(\int_{X}d(e,x)^{q}d\mu(x)\right)^{1/q}\leq M_{q}$ for some $q>p\geq1$.
-Let $\mu_{n}=\sum_{i=1}^{n}\delta_{x_{i}}$ be a (random) empirical measure for $\mu$.
-Furthermore, let $\eta\in(0,1)$, and let
+However the modification of their argument for general diameter is quite routine; for completeness, we rerun the argument with general diameter in Appendix \ref{sec:extras}. \end{rem*} It is also possible to extend the argument for Proposition \ref{prop:concentration} to the case of a measure $\mu$ with unbounded support on a Polish metric space $(X,d)$, at least provided $\mu$ also lies in $\mathcal{P}_{q}(X)$ for some $q>p$.
+This concentration inequality, which we state as Proposition \ref{prop:unbounded Wp concentration ineq} below, is of independent interest; we state and prove this result in Appendix \ref{sec:extras}.